Daniel2tio/ChatGPT-VA/README.md

 The program will continue and listen for a prompt the user may give the same way it would type into ChatGPT.

+## To be done

+- Optimize the code, as currently it is extremely slow
+- Create exit prompts
+- Create a "play music" prompt
+- Perhaps create a UI